AnthoniBortolotto/video-question-answerer/README.md

 $ npm install
 ```

-create a .env file according to the .env.example file.
+create a .env file according to the .env.example file. <br />
 The transcription service to obtain Youtube videos transcriptions can be obtained in [this repository](https://github.com/AnthoniBortolotto/python-transcriptor-service)

 ## Running the app